Best Way to Send Money from China to the US

 Are the documents different for a US transfer?

 Usually not in principle.
-For standard salary remittance, the core set is usually passport, valid work visa or work residence permit, and an individual income tax certificate.
+For standard salary remittance, the core set is usually passport, valid work-status documents, and tax-related salary proof.

 How fast is China-to-US remittance usually?